 - The opposite line then takes a turn, alternating back and forth, giving the goalie 1-2 seconds in between reps to re-set.

 - Variation #4 (10 min): "Screen Shot."
 Same movements as the above variations except there is a "dummy" defender acting as a screen (moving with the shooter to help the screen be effective).

 - The dummy defender could be a volunteer (or appointed by the coach), otherwise after shooting the shooter then becomes the "dummy," then re-enters their respective line.
 The dummy defender should begin 1-2 steps underneath the "shooter position" (mark with a pylon if necessary).
 "Dummy defenders" should also be encouraged to practice corralling rebounds off of the goalie before getting back into line (shooting if it's there).

-- Variation #7 (10 min): "React to the Rebound."
+- Variation #5 (10 min): "React to the Rebound."
 Same as the above variations except starting with all of the balls in one shooter line (switch sides half way through the drill).
-The shooter shoots the ball and both shooters need to "react to the rebound" (Variation #7A).
+The shooter shoots the ball and both shooters need to "react to the rebound" (Variation #5A).

 - The general rule on offense is that the off-ball shooter is responsible for reacting back against reverse transition, which is true in this drill but there are also two other caveats.
 The first is that if the rebound goes to the off-ball shooters' side, the off-ball shooter pursues the loose ball and the on-ball shooter "reacts back."
 The second is that if the rebound goes to the on-ball shooters side, they attack the rebound and the off-ball shooter "reacts back."

 - If the rebound is corralled by either player on the first attempt, play continues, otherwise the coach blows the whistle and the players clear out of the drill after the loose ball is obtained.